abunaim5/green-wild/README.md

 # Green Wild

 This is the frontend application for the MERN stack project.
 It is built using **Next.js** with **TypeScript** and styled using **Tailwind CSS**.
-The application is designed to provide category filtering, item sorting, and responsiveness based on the provided Figma design.
+The application is designed to provide category filtering, item sorting, add category and add animal.

 ---